bootdotdev/blog/content/cryptography/aes-256-cipher.md

   - /img/800/1_Th9nPlIhYveMMsG9RvqQsQ.webp
 ---

-AES, or “Advanced Encryption Standard”, is an encryption specification that uses the Rijndael cipher as its symmetric key ciphering algorithm.
+AES, or "Advanced Encryption Standard", is an encryption specification that uses the Rijndael cipher as its symmetric key ciphering algorithm.
 AES encrypts a message with a private key, and no one but the key holder can decrypt the message.
 A great example of a good use-case for AES-256 is encrypting all the data on the hard drive of a computer when it's not in use.

 ## Symmetric Encryption vs Asymmetric Encryption